Forlorn River (1926 film)

 Forlorn River is a 1926 American silent Western film directed by John Waters and written by Zane Grey and George C. Hull.
 The film stars Jack Holt, Raymond Hatton, Arlette Marchal, Edmund Burns, Tom Santschi, Joseph W. Girard and Christian J. Frank.
-It is based on the novel Forlorn River by Zane Grey.
+It is based on the 1926 serialization of the 1927 novel Forlorn River by Zane Grey.
 The film was released on September 27, 1926, by Paramount Pictures.

 Parts of the film were shot in Zion National Park, Bryce Canyon, and Cedar Breaks National Monument.

 The film is now considered lost.